ProofBridge: Auto-Formalization of Natural Language Proofs in Lean via Joint Embeddings: Introduction

-To simplify the task of writing proofs in FL, two key research directions have emerged: \textit{auto-formalization} and \textit{automated formal proof synthesis}. \textit{Auto-formalization} targets NL-to-FL translation, but most prior works~\citep{wang2025kimina,wu2025stepfun,jiang2024multi,gao2024herald} focus only on formalizing theorems (statements), not proofs.
-In contrast, \textit{automated formal proof synthesis}~\citep{ren2025deepseek,wang2025kimina} aims to generate FL proofs given an FL theorem.
+To simplify the task of writing proofs in FL, two key research directions have emerged: \textit{auto-formalization} and \textit{automated formal proof synthesis (AFPS)}. \textit{Auto-formalization} targets NL-to-FL translation, but most prior works~\citep{wang2025kimina,wu2025stepfun,jiang2024multi,gao2024herald} focus only on formalizing theorems (statements), not proofs.
+In contrast, \textit{AFPS}~\citep{ren2025deepseek,wang2025kimina} aims to generate FL proofs given an FL theorem.
 Proof auto-formalization is relatively less explored, with Draft-Sketch-Prove~\citep{jiang2022draft} for Isabelle and FormL4~\citep{lu2024process} for Lean serving as notable examples.
-In practice, formalizing an entire NL proof requires first performing \textit{theorem auto-formalization} to translate the NL theorem into FL, followed by \textit{automated formal proof synthesis} to generate the FL proof from the FL theorem.
-AlphaProof~\citep{deepmind2024ai}, which achieved silver-medal standard in the 2024 International Mathematical Olympiad, followed this two-step process: problems were first manually translated into formal mathematical language, then formal proofs were synthesized.
-This highlights the disconnect in formalizing NL proofs with current methods.
+In practice, formalizing an entire NL proof requires first performing \textit{theorem-only auto-formalization} to translate the NL theorem into FL, followed by \textit{AFPS} to generate the FL proof.
+AlphaProof~\citep{deepmind2024ai}, which achieved silver-medal standard in the 2024 International Mathematical Olympiad, followed this two-step process: problems were manually formalized before automated proof synthesis.
+Thus, in practice, pipelines still require manual theorem formalization prior to proof synthesis, despite advances in theorem-only auto-formalization and AFPS tools.
+This illustrates the broader challenge that current systems often rely on human intervention to ensure semantic correctness of proof auto-formalization.